ccao-data/data-architecture/docs/design-docs/reporting-sot.md

 stage would have their stage groups populated as each stage becomes available.
 They would also include an indicator of the *percentage of the stage complete*.

-The new table schema would be used for four new tables, each corresponding to a **topic area**.
+The new table schema would cover four new tables, each corresponding to a **topic area**.
 The columns in each table would depend on the topic area.
 The topic areas and columns are: